jedrazb/j.blaszyk.me/src/pages/geometric-deep-learning-overview/index.md

 Wasn't too bad, right?
 PyTorch Geometric offers implementations of most popular convolutional layers and provides lots of examples.
 [Check it out on github](https://github.com/rusty1s/pytorch_geometric).

-Now we can get our hands dirty on some real-world problem.
+Now we can get our hands dirty with a real-world problem.
 The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
 The citation network consists of 5429 links.
 Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
 We can create a simple model for the semi-supervised classication of each publication in the graph.
-Our model can be constructed as follows:
+Our model is constructed as follows:

 ```python
 class Net(torch.nn.Module):